scramjetorg/scramjet/README.md

 Note that:

-* Most of the methods take a callback argument that operates on the stream items.
+* Most of the methods take a Function as argument that operates on the stream items.
-* The callback, unless it's stated otherwise, will receive an argument with the next chunk.
+* The Function, unless it's stated otherwise, will receive an argument with the next chunk.
 * If you want to perform your operations asynchronously, return a Promise, otherwise just return the right value.

 ## CLI